lourdofthesaints/lourdofthesaints/README.md

  I’m interested in cyber security and catching scammers.
  I’m currently learning with google learning and obtaining my certificates.
- I’m looking to collaborate on any projects involving cyber security. you can reach me at 📫 Lourdesd90delossantos@gmail.com.
+ I’m looking to collaborate on any projects involving cyber security. you can reach me at :mail box: Lourdesd90delossantos@gmail.com.
  Fun fact: I can paint and draw and was even experimenting with digital art before I became interested in cyber security.

 <!---